 Musicians who use it: Adam Beyer, Deadmau5, John O’Callaghan, Pan-Pot, Boris Brejcha

 3. Propellerhead Reason 10

 Reason 10 by Propellerhead is everything you need to create, mix and finish your music ideas.
-Since the release of Reason 5, its reputation went rapidly higher.
+Since the release of Reason 5, its reputation has gone rapidly higher.
 More and more producers worldwide trust its instruments and effects to compose amazing sounds and tracks.

 Reason 10 offers three sampled instruments from SoundIron.
 The futuristic Humana, Pangea, and Klang will be a great addition to your collection.
 Plus two new synthesizers, the Grain and Europa.
-The second is a wavetable synth which brings a similar response to legendary VST’s such as Serum and Massive.
+The second is a wavetable synth that responds similarly to legendary VSTs such as Serum and Massive.

 The only disappointing part of this DAW is the bland white interface.
-However, that makes the music making software easy to use and quickly understand it’s workflow.
+However, that makes this music making software easy to use and quickly understand its workflow.